-Close-mindedness stifles growth.
-I’ve met people in my life who lived inside their perfectly ordered boxes and refused to keep an open mind about various things.
+Did you know that close-mindedness stifles our personal growth?
+For instance, I’ve met people who lived inside their perfectly ordered boxes and refuse to keep an open mind about various issues.
 In a world full of endless possibilities and infinite potential, open-mindedness is key to an ever-expanding consciousness.
-Consider the following quote by Buddha: “Let yourself be open and life will be easier.
+Consider the quote by the Buddha who said: “Let yourself be open and life will be easier.
 A spoon of salt in a glass of water makes the water undrinkable.
 A spoon of salt in a lake is almost unnoticed.”
 I understand it is not always easy to be open-minded.
-We grow up learning certain beliefs and associate with like-minded people most of our lives.
-So when someone presents us with a different viewpoint or perspective than ours, it can sometimes be difficult to accept or at the very least, be open to thinking about it.
+We grow up and learn certain beliefs and associate with like-minded people most of our lives.
+So, when someone presents us with a different viewpoint than ours, it’s difficult to accept, or at the very least, be open to thinking about it.
 How about you?
-Do you consider yourself to be open-minded on most issues?
+Do you consider yourself to be open-minded about most issues?

-You gain a lot by opening the door to your mind.
-I know people who used to be rigid in their thoughts and beliefs.
-Throughout the years they loosened up, let go, and have become more open-minded.
-They carry less stress now and more peace and contentment.
-Being close-minded can cause you to miss out on growth and benefits.
-For example, if you have a strong opinion about those in same-sex relationships and believe they are not worthy of love or acceptance, you are missing out on an opportunity to know wonderful people.
-The pre-judgment is close-mindedness and can cause pain to you and others.
+We gain a lot by opening the door to our mind.
+I know people who were rigid in their thoughts and beliefs.
+Throughout the years, they relaxed a little, and have become more open-minded.
+They carry less stress and are more at peace and content.
+Being close-minded means we miss out on personal growth and its associated benefits.
+For example, if we have a firm opinion about those in same-sex relationships and believe they are not worthy of love or acceptance, we are missing out on an opportunity to know wonderful people.
+The pre-judgment is close-mindedness and can cause us pain and to others.

 Expand Your Mind

-Expanding your mind and becoming more open-minded offers you a road to new ideas and beliefs.
+Expanding our mind and becoming more open-minded offers us a road to new ideas and beliefs.
 Though it is easier to stay inside comfortable boxes, climbing out gives us wide eyes to see the beauty and creative wonders of the world and spirit.
-Do you want to be rigid and close-minded or expand your mind?
+Consider your answer to these questions: Do you want to be rigid and close-minded or expand your mind?
 See new things?
 Try new roads?

 Benefits of Open Mindedness: